Your entire engineering context, deeply understood

 Applied Materials

-50M+ lines · 1 developer laptop · 0 bytes sent · MIT licensed · production today
+50M+ lines · 1 developer laptop · local-provider option · MIT licensed · production today

 Connect to your AI agent